ibanyu/owl/README.md

 #### Features

-* Process approval：approval or reject sql process order：develop submit、system check、dba check、exec sql.
+* Process approval：approval or reject sql process order：developer submit、system check、dba check、exec sql.
-* sql Audit：check sql by some rules, which is Predefined.
-There are rules like: standardizing name、'null' value not allowed 、index match check、 data change affect lines limit, and so on.
+* sql Audit：check sql by some rules, which are Predefined.
+There are rules like: standardizing name、'null' value not allowed、index match check、 data change affect lines limit, and so on.
-* sql execute and execute as crontab： After sql audit and approval, the admin can execute sql, or set a feature time to execute sql.
+* sql execute and execute as crontab： After sql audit and approve, the admin can execute sql, or set a feature time to execute sql.
-* data backup and recover：Before the data is changed, it will be backup, and you recover it if something is wrong.
+* data backup and recover：Before the data is changed, it will be backup, and you can recover it if something is wrong.

-Get Started using dbinjeciotn[quick start](...)

 ## Develop and deployment